1ay1/practical_c_book/README.md

 - How to compile C programs
 - What a segmentation fault is

 If you're still learning C basics, start with *The C Programming Language* by Kernighan & Ritchie first.
-Come back when you've written a few thousand lines of C and debugged at least one memory leak at 3 AM.
+Come back when you've written a few thousand lines of C, debugged at least one memory leak at 3 AM, and understand why `char *s = "hello"; s[0] = 'H';` is a bad idea.

 ## 🏗️ Building from Source